cashfree/pg-samples/node/koa/README.md

 ## API Endpoints

-- `POST /api/createOrder` - Create a new payment order
+- `POST /api/create-order` - Create a new payment order
-- `GET /api/getOrderStatus/:orderId` - Get details of an existing order
+- `GET /api/get-order-status/:orderId` - Get details of an existing order
-- `GET /status?order_id=xxx` - View payment status page
-- `POST /webhook` - Receive payment status updates from Cashfree